-Bhima Koregaon: NIA summons to activist K Satyanarayana for questioning
+Bhima Koregaon: NIA calls activist K Satyanarayana, academic Partho Sarothi Ray for questioning

-His brother senior journalist KV Kumarnath was also asked to appear before the central investigative agency on September 9.
+Several academics, lawyers and activists have been questioned in the case, and the NIA has arrested 12 people so far.

 The National Investigation Agency has summoned Dalit scholar and activist K Satyanarayana to appear before it for questioning in connection with the Bhima Koregaon case on September 9.
 Satyanarayana is the son-in-law of Telugu poet-activist Varavara Rao, who is imprisoned in Mumbai’s Taloja Jail after being arrested in the Elgar Parishad cases on August 31, 2018.